anyday-payments/ANYDAY-WooCommerce/README.md

 Version 1.6 - Updating plugin description appearing in plugin directory.

 Version 1.7 - Disabling SSL verification while fetching public script from the server.

+Version 1.7.1 - Updating not to fetch scripts on update immediatly on plugin upgrade.